Akhtar Hussain (lawyer)

 Akhtar Hussain (Urdu:اختر حسین, born 2 February 1946) is a Pakistani lawyer, senior advocate of Supreme Court of Pakistan and left wing political leader.
-He is senior vice president of the left-wing political party, Awami Workers Party.
+He is president of the left-wing political party, Awami Workers Party.
 He served as the General Secretary of Awami Workers Party from 2016 to 2022.
-He stayed member of Pakistan Bar Council for ten years from 2010 to 2020 and elected as Vice Chairman in 2012.
-He was a member of the Judicial Commission of Pakistan for two years from 2019 to 2021.
+He has been member of Pakistan Bar Council for 15 years from 2010 to 2025 and elected as Vice Chairman in 2012.
+He was a member of the Judicial Commission of Pakistan for two years from 2019 to 2021 and again from 2023 to 2025.